Welcome to today's edition of the Rush 24-7 podcast.

 Intellectual is where you come from.

-Intellectual cannot have anything to do with what you know, because Obama's dead wrong on virtually everything.
+Intellectual cannot have anything to do with what you know because Obama's dead wrong on virtually everything.

-So how smart Is he?
+So how smart is he?

-Whether he's a professor or professorial or whatever.
+Whether he's a professor or professorial or whatever, he's just wrong on everything.

 And that's what our objection is.

-He is so wrong it is ruining the country.
+He is so wrong, it is ruining the country.

-You don't take you don't, if you're a small business, you do not go to the bank for a loan to increase payroll.
+You don't take, you don't, if you're a small business, you do not go to the bank for a loan to increase payroll.

 So professor is the new racist term.

-By the way, uh, it says here that Obama isn't the only modern Democrat to see his higher education credentials derided as a handicap.
+By the way, it says here that Obama isn't the only modern Democrat to see his higher education credentials derided as a handicap.

-Campaigning for re-election to represent New York's first congressional district, uh, Democrat Tim Bishop has taken shots for the 29 years he spent as an administrator at Southampton College.
+Campaigning for re-election to represent New York's first congressional district, Democrat Tim Bishop has taken shots for the 29 years he spent as an administrator at Southampton College.

-Bishop said he's faced such criticism periodically throughout his public life, and his uh Republican opponent revived the anti-academic charge in a press release last month.
+Bishop said he's faced such criticism periodically throughout his public life, and his Republican opponent revived the anti-academic charge in a press release last month.

-Now you just have to be an academic, and people who attack you are racist.
+Now you just have to be an academic and people who attack you are racist.

 And calling Obama a professor is racist.